-Only answer YES if this is a subsequent franking account tax return that is being lodged because either:
+Answer YES only if this is a subsequent Franking account tax return that is being lodged because:

-- the corporate tax entity has received a refund of income tax that affects its FDT liability: see A refund of income tax affecting a franking deficit tax liability on page 5, or - the corporate tax entity is a late balancing entity that - elected to have its FDT liability determined on a 30 June basis - was required to lodge a franking account tax return on or before 31 July 2014 disclosing an FDT liability, and - has an OFT liability or an obligation to disclose a significant variation in its benchmark franking percentage.
+- the corporate tax entity has received a refund of income tax that affects its FDT liability - the corporate tax entity is a listed public company where a franking debit arises under items 9A or 9B of the table in section 205-30 of the ITAA 1997 following enactment of changes for off-market share buy-backs with effect from 7:30 pm AEDT 25 October 2022 and for selective share cancellations with effect from 18 November 2022 - the corporate tax entity is a late balancing entity that - elected to have its FDT liability determined on a 30 June basis - was required to lodge a Franking account tax return on or before 31 July 2023 disclosing an FDT liability, and - has an OFT liability or an obligation to disclose a significant variation in its benchmark franking percentage.

-If this is a subsequent franking account tax return for the income year, print ${\bf X}$ in the ${\bf Yes}$ box at this question; otherwise print ${\bf X}$ in the ${\bf No}$ box.
+If this is a subsequent Franking account tax return for the income year, print X in the Yes box at this question; otherwise print X in the No box.